starscreamnik/Study/README.md

 # Study
-My public repository which has developments in the C++ language.
+My public repository which has developments in the C++\C# language.

 Currently the following projects are available: